Piano Sonata (Barber): History

 In September 1947, the American songwriters Irving Berlin and Richard Rodgers, on the League of Composers' recommendation, announced a commission for a piano sonata by Barber to mark the 25th anniversary of the League.
-Berlin and Rodgers provided funding for the commission.
 Barber began writing the sonata that month, completing the first movement by December 1947.
 However, Barber's progress on the sonata was interrupted by a hectic schedule that demanded his focus, including rehearsals for his ballet Medea and plans for Knoxville: Summer of 1915.
 Barber planned to complete his sonata during his stay at the American Academy in Rome, initially planned from February to July.
 The composer was wary of the academy's crowded conditions and disgruntled atmosphere but hoped to work in isolation.
-However, once in Rome, he found it hard to focus, with the change of scenery and the charm of Italy's culture and people distracting.
-Barber was distracted by the postwar social and political scene, engaging with intellectuals, Vatican insiders, and historical interests like an excavation near Cosa.
-Despite attending inspiring concerts, including programs of newly discovered Vivaldi pieces, Barber struggled to accomplish much during his stay.
+However, once in Rome, he found it difficult to focus.
+Writing to Sidney Homer, his uncle and longtime mentor, he confessed to being heavily distracted not only by the atmosphere of the city of Rome, but by the shifting social and political landscape of postwar Italy.

 Barber returned to the United States early in the summer, sooner than planned, and finished the second movement in mid-August 1948.
-Upon completing the first two movements, Barber initially planned that a slow movement would conclude the piece, and played the completed movements for Vladimir Horowitz, who later premiered the work, at Horowitz's house.
-Horowitz then suggested Barber include a "very flashy last movement, but with content"; Barber added a fugue after the slow movement in response to this request.
+Upon completing the first two movements, Barber initially planned that a slow movement would conclude the piece.
+However, after Barber played the completed movements for Vladimir Horowitz, who later premiered the work, Horowitz then suggested Barber include a "very flashy last movement, but with content"; Barber subsequently added a concluding fugue after the slow movement.

-The composer finished the sonata in June 1949, and Vladimir Horowitz began to prepare it for performance, spending five hours a day practicing it.
+The composer finished the sonata in June 1949, and Horowitz began to prepare it for performance, spending five hours a day practicing it.
 Barber later commented that Horowitz had been playing it "with a surprising emotional rapprochement which I had not expected".
 Horowitz premiered the sonata in Havana, Cuba, on December 9, 1949.
-This was followed by a private performance in New York at the former G. Schirmer headquarters on January 4, 1950.
+This was followed by a private performance by Horowitz in New York at the former G. Schirmer headquarters on January 4, 1950.
 Gian Carlo Menotti, Virgil Thomson, Douglas Moore, William Schuman, Thomas Schippers, Aaron Copland, Lukas Foss, Myra Hess, and Samuel Chotzinoff all attended.
 The official United States premiere was in Washington, D.C., on January 11, 1950, at Constitution Hall; Horowitz then publicly played the work in New York on January 23, 1950 at Carnegie Hall.
 It received ubiquitous praise from music critics.
 By April 1950, plans were in place for Horowitz to record the sonata for a Christmas release that year; Horowitz made the recording in May, for RCA Victor.
 This recording remained Barber's preferred version for at least a decade.